Heather Booth: Progressive politics

-In 1981, Booth was arrested while supporting miners during the Pittston Coal strike.
+In 1981, Booth was arrested while supporting miners during the Pittston Coal strike in Pennsylvania.
 A news report said she brought about 50 people to support the strike, about 20 of whom were arrested for blocking a courthouse entrance.
-She was an adviser to Harold Washington's 1983 and 1987 mayor campaigns in Chicago and subsequently served as field director for Carol Moseley-Braun's successful campaign for the Senate in 1992.
-Because the headquarters of Citizen Action was in Washington, D.C., her position as its president caused her to make frequent trips there from her home in Chicago.
+She was an adviser to Harold Washington's 1983 and 1987 mayoral campaigns in Chicago, and subsequently served as field director for Carol Moseley-Braun's successful campaign for the U.S. Senate in 1992, both of whom were African Americans.

+Because the headquarters of Citizen Action was in Washington, D.C., Booth's position as president of the organization caused her to make frequent trips there from her home in Chicago.
 In Washington she was able to make a growing number of connections with the national leadership of the AFL–CIO and the Democratic Party.
-In 1993, she became an outreach coordinator for the Democratic National Committee (DNC) for women, labor, and related concerns and subsequently was named coordinator of the committee's National Health Care Campaign.
+In 1993, she became an outreach coordinator for the Democratic National Committee (DNC) for women, labor, and related concerns, and subsequently was named coordinator of the committee's National Health Care Campaign.
 The DNC made her its training director in 1996.

-Four years later, Julian Bond asked her to lead the newly-established National Voter Fund of the National Association for the Advancement of Colored People.
-Organized as a charitible organization. the fund aimed, in its words, "to engage in issue advocacy, educate voters on candidates' stands on civil rights, and increase voter turnout in the African-American community through voter education and non-partisan registration and get-out-the-vote efforts."
+Four years later, Julian Bond asked Booth to lead the newly-established National Voter Fund of the National Association for the Advancement of Colored People.
+As a non-profit organization, the fund aimed, in its words, "to engage in issue advocacy, educate voters on candidates' stands on civil rights, and increase voter turnout in the African-American community through voter education and non-partisan registration and get-out-the-vote efforts."
 Its work helped to produce the unusually large African-American turnout in the presidential election of 2000.